 Two drivable Par 4’s are around 300 yards, Hole #6 at 306 yards from tips and Hole #15 at 299 yards from the tips.
 Three Par 3’s average over 200 yards including #16 at 244 yards from the back – but is steeply downhill.
 Many desert courses have elevated greens requiring high spinning approach shots.
 The Monument Course has more playable green-side areas allowing for a variety of approach shots making it a favorite desert course for the high handicap golfer.
 You can find some interesting yet playable approach shots on the Monument.

-Nevertheless, the low handicap golfer will get all they want from the Black tees stretching 7039 yards with a 145 Slope.
-The tee shot target lines are particularly challenging.
+Nevertheless, the low handicap golfer will get all they want from the Black teeing ground stretching 7039 yards with a 145 Slope.
+The tee shot target lines are challenging.

 The Signature Hole – The Monument – Par5 Hole #3

-The potent combination of conditioning, layout, playability, views, accolades and customer service make the Monument Course at Troon Golf Club a must play when you visit the desert here.
-Hence, it’s a favorite course, so plan accordingly.
+The potent combination of conditioning, layout, playability, views, accolades and customer service make the Monument Course at Troon North Golf Club a must play when you visit the desert here.